rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	  - Click on 'Get Start'.
 	  - Replace Connection URL "http://localhost:8086" with "http://tick-influx-influxdb:8086" and also give connection name to Influxdb.
-	  - Select the pre-created Dashboard e.g System, Docker.
+	  - Select the pre-created Dashboard e.g System, Docker, etc.
 	  - Replace Kapaciter URL "http://tick-influx-influxdb:9092/" with "http://tick-kap-kapacitor:9092/" and give name to Kapaciter.
 	  - Then, click on 'Continue' and In the next step click on 'View all connection'.